ben-doyle/TravelWishlist/README.md

 # Travel Wish List

+API-KEY AIzaSyDNb9_4ZFwEFfovzr899TZXB16BtPS_xyo

 - Using maven
 - Using Spark
 - Using Spark-Handlebars
-- Display using google maps javascript
+- Display using google maps javascript api
+- Maps functionality using google maps java api
-- Uses cookies for authentication
+- Uses cookies for authentication (can switch to database)

-API-KEY AIzaSyDNb9_4ZFwEFfovzr899TZXB16BtPS_xyo
+-

 ## RUNNING: